Unfortunately, Woody Allen's "To Rome with Love" lives up -- or rather, lives down -- to the superficial postcard sentiment of its title.

 There are no Oscar pro spects on screen in "To Rome with Love," but Alec Baldwin conveys a sense of wistful nostalgia as an architect seemingly strolling into his own memories of Italy in his youth.

 Baldwin's a wry, omniscient commentator wafting in and out of a love triangle involving Jack (Jesse Eisenberg), Sally (Greta Gerwig) and her seductive pal Monica (Ellen Page).
-Gerwig's sadly cast as a flavorless third wheel, but Eisenberg and Page are so tentative
+Gerwig's sadly cast as a flavorless third wheel, but Eisenberg and Page are so tentative and cold in their supposedly impetuous fling that they seem like neutered pups.

 Roberto Benigni manages a few laughs as a dreary but contented family man hurled into notoriety after Rome's press and paparazzi inexplicably choose him as a person of interest, shadowing him like an A-lister and hanging on his every word about what he had for breakfast.
 It's a lightweight commentary on fleeting fame, and the gimmick quickly wears thin.